5 Best-kept Secrets in Tanzania

 Game drive with Rubondo Island Camp.

-Rubondo Island National Park is an unspoilt paradise located on Lake Victoria, Africa's biggest lake.
-Its extraordinary natural bounty has earned it the nickname, 'Noah's Ark'.
-While its shoreline supports masses of hippo and crocodile, the island's interior forests and woodlands are sanctuaries for chimpanzees, monkeys, rhinos, giraffe and elephants.
-Rubondo's emerald heart is a papyrus swamp, home to more than 200 bird species, almost 70 species of butterfly and 40 species of orchid.
+Rubondo Island National Park is an unspoilt paradise located on Lake Victoria, Africa’s biggest lake.
+Its extraordinary natural bounty has earned it the nickname, ‘Noah’s Ark’.
+While its shoreline supports masses of hippos and crocodiles, the island’s interior forests and woodlands are sanctuaries for chimpanzees, monkeys, rhinos, giraffes and elephants.
+Rubondo’s emerald heart is a papyrus swamp, home to more than 200 bird species, almost 70 species of butterfly and 40 species of orchid.
 Truly, an unknown paradise.

 Rubondo Island Camp is the only accommodation on this verdant island and will immediately immerse you in a pristine ecosystem.
 If you're looking for a one-of-a-kind adventure in a supremely wild location untouched by man, then set your compass for Africa's biggest island national park.